nf-core/tools/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-# {{ cookiecutter.name }} feature request
+# nf-core/tools feature request

 Hi there!

-Thanks for suggesting a new feature for the pipeline!
+Thanks for suggesting a new feature for the nf-core/tools package!
 Please delete this text and anything that's not relevant from the template below:
 -->